sympy/sympy/doc/src/index.rst

 Intermediate SymPy users and developers should reference this category of documentation for common pitfalls and advanced topics.
 The core SymPy features like variables, functions, symbolic expressions are detailed but it does not completely exhaust all SymPy operations.
-Other special topics, namely, **finite differential approximations to derivative** and **classification of SymPy objects** are also discussed.

 ..  rst-class:: column